Let’s give it up for easy recipes, especially this yogurt chicken dinner!

 Lately, I’ve been reviewing some of our family favorites when it comes to dinner, and my goal is to share as many of them as possible here.
+Yogurt chicken is one of those favorite recipes that just so happens to be beyond easy.

 The ingredients are simple, and it uses chicken legs, one of the most inexpensive proteins at the grocery store.
 An inexpensive chicken dinner?
 Now that’s what’s up.